-In the previous two parts (Part I; Part II) I have already talked about how to improve customer service by handling your emails and phone calls smarter.
-In this post, I will focus on customer feedback and share few use cases how analysing customer feedback wisely can help you improve customer experience in your company.
+In the previous two parts (Part I; Part II) we talked about how to improve customer service by handling your emails and phone calls smarter.
+In this post, we focus on customer feedback and share a couple of use cases how analysing customer feedback can help you improve customer experience in your business.

 Use case I